robert-mcdermott/LLM-Image-Classification/README.md

 ## Chess Piece Classification
 ![chess-pieces.jpg](image_data/chess-pieces.png)

 The last classification I tried was chess pieces.
-I used the [chessman-image-dataset](https://www.kaggle.com/datasets/niteshfre/chessman-image-dataset) and created the [chess-classifier](modelfiles/chess-classifier.Modelfile)
+I used the [chessman-image-dataset](https://www.kaggle.com/datasets/niteshfre/chessman-image-dataset) and created the [chess-classifier](modelfiles/chess-classifier.Modelfile) model definition.

 ### Results

 LLaVA did terrible at identifying chess pieces by their type.
 It thought (guessed?) that 70% of the chess pieces shown were "king" and the majority of the guesses were "pawn".
 It can correctly identify that it's a chess piece it's being shown, but it has no idea what specific chess piece it is.

-It knows it's a chess piece it's being shown, but clearly can't identify the specific piece:
+Does it even know what a chess piece is?
+Yes, it knows it's a chess piece it's being shown, but clearly can't identify the specific piece:
 ![does-llava-know-chess.png](image_data/does-llava-know-chess.png)

-Confusion Matrix:
+***Confusion Matrix***:
 ![chess-confusion-matrix.png](results/chess-confusion-matrix.png)

-Precision and Recall:
+***Precision and Recall***:
 | Chess Piece | Precision | Recall   | F1-score |
 |-------------|-----------|----------|----------|
 | Bishop      | 0.294118  | 0.070423 | 0.113636 |